-In government, Corey has served as Deputy Whip, a member of the Standing Committee on Human Services, Public Accounts Committee, and Private Bills Committee.
-As Speaker, he also served as chair of the Board of Internal Economy, the Privileges Committee, and the House Services Committee.
+In government, Corey has served as Deputy Whip, a member of the Public Accounts Committee, Private Bills Committee, Privileges Committee, and the House Services Committee.

 Corey was born and raised in Esterhazy, Saskatchewan.
 He currently resides in Saskatoon with his wife Danielle.